-Ex-Representative Kin here for a few days ender the has had to be re-int ever.
-When Mr. Kolg w Legislature he was content public with a dainy its but now he aports a luxur
+Ex-Representative Kin here for a few days engi-He has had to be re-int ever.
+When Mr. Knig w Legislature he was content in public with a dainy litbut now he sports a luxu the first of these constitutional regimes.
+Brown was anything but a routine case, but its outcome was equally a foregone conclusion, under the second.